What and where is Beechwood College?

 We pride ourselves in accommodating a wide range of needs and provide appropriate education and care on an individual basis.

-What do they learn whilst they are there?
+What do students learn whilst they are at the College?

 All of our students have a tailor-made person-centred learning plan and so essentially no two students are doing exactly the same things.
 Indeed, each student is unique, with their own interests, skills, potential, needs and abilities, likes and dislikes, strengths and personalities, so their learning plan reflects this.

-Each of our homes within Ocean Community Services (OCS) are set within a local community, ensuring excellent opportunities to utilise a wide range of social, leisure and occupational activities, where the model of care and support is consistent with that of the College.
+Each of our OCS community homes is set within a local community, ensuring excellent opportunities to utilise a wide range of social, leisure and occupational activities, where the model of care and support is consistent with that of the College.
 Students can also continue to have access to the College for certain interests and, where appropriate, to the same clinicians and carers.
 The aim is to help make the step from College as smooth as possible for our leavers as well as their families.